-The microgrid model shown in Fig. 4 will be used for analysis and simulation purposes.
-It is observed that the microgrid has a radial configuration, with node k being the point of common coupling (PCC) [1].
-The mathematical model of the grid is given by (5), where Z{Fk} is the filter impedance between each inverter participating in the strategy (i.e. injecting a high frequency voltage/current) and the microgrid, Z{Lk-1k} is the line impedance between nodes k-1 and k, Z{lk} is the load impedance in node k, Z_g is the grid impedance and v{hfk} is the high frequency voltage injected by the inverter at node k.
+The microgrid model shown in Fig. 5 will be used for analysis and simulation purposes.
+It is observed that the microgrid has a ring configuration, with node k being the point of common coupling (PCC).
+The mathematical model of the grid is given by (5), where $Z{Fk}$ is the filter impedance between each inverter participating in the strategy (i.e. injecting a high frequency voltage/current) and the microgrid, $Z{Lk-1k}$ is the line impedance between nodes k-1 and k, $Z{lk}$ is the load impedance in node k, $Z_g$ is the grid impedance and $v{hfk}$ is the high frequency voltage injected by the inverter at node k.

-The model in Fig. 4 and (5) can be used to analyze the system response to the high frequency signals by just replacing the impedances and voltage sources by their corresponding high frequency values.
-It is noted that the grid voltage as well as the voltage for any generating unit or load not injecting the high frequency voltage/current, can be made equal to zero, as it does not contain a high frequency component.
-Therefore, the grid as well as passive loads or generators which do not inject a high frequency signal, are replaced by an equivalent impedance connected to ground.
-As consequence of this, even in the event that no net power flows through the PCC in grid operation (the microgrid voltage at the PCC in island condition exactly matches the grid voltage), the grid impedance Z{ρ} is connected to ground in the grid side, being therefore measurable (see fig. 4).
-It is also noted that the model presented in Fig. 4 assumes that there is a load connected at each node, which corresponds to the microgrid case discussed in Section I.

-The model in Fig. 3and (5) can be easily adapted to the multi-inverter case discussed in section I, where most of all of the power is evacuated to the grid at the PCC (e.g. distributed photovoltaic generation systems [24]), by making the load impedances equal to zero (Z{lx} =0).
+The model in Fig. 5 and (5) can be used to analyze the system response to the high frequency signals by just replacing the impedances and voltage sources by their corresponding high frequency values.
+As discussed for the models shown in Fig. 3, the grid voltage as well as the voltage for any generating unit or load not injecting the high frequency voltage/current can be made equal to zero, as they do not contain a high frequency component.
+Therefore, the grid as well as passive loads or generators are replaced by an equivalent impedance connected to ground.
+As consequence of this, the grid impedance $Z_g$ is connected to ground in the grid side and is measurable (see Fig. 5).
+This is true even in the event that no net power flows through the PCC in grid operation (the microgrid voltage at the PCC in island condition exactly matches the grid voltage).
+It is also noted that the model presented in Fig. 5 assumes that there is a load connected at each node.
+This corresponds to the microgrid case discussed in Section I. The model in Fig. 5 and (5) can be easily adapted to the multi-inverter case discussed in section I by making the load impedances equal to infinity.
+This is the case when most or all of the power is evacuated to the grid at the PCC (e.g. distributed photovoltaic generation systems [24]).